 The Keeper(s) - The second keeper is a removable "snap on" keeper, and it comes standard with our Ultimate and Perfect Fit belts.
 It can be used to hold down excess belt tail and add a classy look, or can be removed.
 Both keepers are dual layer to better hold their shape, stitched on both sides, edge dyed and burnished.
 The snap on keeper for free, is specific to A Better Belt USA.
 Dual layer keepers are rare.
-Burnished keepers are done by a few belt makers.
+Burnished keepers are done by very few belt makers.

 The picture below shows a belt that is stiff enough to carry any size firearm in OWB style.

 This is our Ultimate Gun Belt with OWB stiffness.
 As you can see, it doesn't require any help holding up all that gear.